 Whether your divorce issues are narrow and simple or complex and multifaceted, you will still need to acquire a fair amount of information to prepare for divorce.

-Gathering this information in a logical and organized way can make the entire process less burdensome on you in both the short and the long run.
+Gathering this information in a logical and organized way can make the entire process less burdensome for you in both the short and long run.

 That’s why we put together the ultimate divorce checklist which lays out the information you need to prepare for divorce.

 Here are some quick tips before we jump in.

 - Open a checking and savings account in your name alone.
 CIT Bank is a solid option if you’re looking for a high-interest savings account with no monthly fees.
 You can open an account here.

 - Open a credit card in your name alone.